 These days I don't even bat an eyelid when I hear about a vegetable being utilised in a sweet cake.
 Over the past year it has been a theme or a challenge to try the less usual - courgette, beetroot and now parsnip.
 To say I am obsessed with the Edinburgh bakery Lovecrumbs is an enormous underestimate; I almost squeal with delight when a new picture is posted on their Instagram feed.
-The parsnip and ginger cake was one such occasion and immediately afterwards I hunted down this recipe.
+The parsnip and ginger cake was one such occasion and immediately afterwards I hunted down this recipe from Baking Mad.
 The parsnips came from our weekly veg bag - which we are really enjoying.
 I was in a bit of a rush to make the cake this weekend and made the mistake of not reading the recipe fully before I start.
 See the egg picture above: I should have melted the butter first, so ended up straining out the egg (which I saved for an omelette last night), melting the butter and re-adding fresh eggs.
 Faff!

 To the cake: it's delicious!
 Give it a go!
 The parsnips make the sponge light and the ginger in the cake and icing give it a fantastic spicy kick.
 My work colleagues today devoured it, which must be a great sign.
 So... which vegetable next?